 10am-3pm Fridays and Saturdays

 All guests five years old and older must wear a mask while in the center.

 We offer family-friendly activities and short hikes we call Discovery Walks, as well as longer day-hikes and opportunities to tour ranches and local nature sites.
 We want to connect you with the wild landscapes of the Wallowa Country!

 Since 2014, we've created many exhibits about the natural and cultural history of the Wallowa Country.

 Discover why Northeast Oregon is so unique: canyons, grasslands, plants, animals, rivers, forests, lakes, moraines, and the geology of it all!

-See schedule on the Events & Activities page
+See registration information on the Events & Activities Page

 Explore & Discover!